 The utility requested an additional $170.1 million in its proposed order, while the OUCC recommended limiting the proposed increase to $30.7 million.

-The OUCC has appealed the Commission's order to the Indiana Court of Appeals.
+The OUCC appealed the Commission's order to the Indiana Court of Appeals.
 The court upheld the order on March 11, 2014.

 I&M’s previous base rates – which cover operating, maintenance and capital costs – were approved in March 2009.